Davidyz/VectorCode/docs/neovim.md

         .. "<|fim_middle|>"
 end
 ```
+Keep in mind that this `query` function call will be synchronous and therefore
+block the neovim UI.
+This is where the async cache comes in.

 #### `check(check_item?)`
 This function checks if VectorCode has been configured properly for your project.
 See the [CLI manual for details](./cli.md).